OpenHydrology/docs/docs/source/index.rst

 ============================

 Open Hydrology (OH) is an initiative to advance (flood) hydrology software using the principles of open source software.
-The aim is to collaboratively build better software.
 The aim is to make recent scientific research widely available through modern and user-friendly software packages and libraries.

 End-user packages: